ESRU-Strathclyde/GOMap/README.md

     Inside the "Shapefile conversion" directory, there are 3 folders.
     The "City" folder must contain a polygon shapefile covering the entire extent of the desired area (e.g. the boundaries of Tokyo).
     The "Scope" folder is optional but can contain a polygon shapefile which covers specific areas within the city shapefile.
-    The "Factors" folder should contain all factors for ONE ASPECT AT A TIME.
+    The "Factors" folder should contain all factors for one aspect.
+The script can be run again for factors from another aspect.
 Polygon, point and line shapefiles can be used.
     For line shapefiles, ensure there is a "Width" field (e.g. to represent motorways, pipes etc.); for point shapefiles, ensure there is a "Name" field (e.g. to represent the name of a substation etc.).
     These shapefiles should be placed in the relevant scoring folders where "Score 1" means all shapefiles will be given a score of 1; "Score 2" for a score of 2 etc.
     The "Existing score" folder should contain shapefiles which either already possess a score or given a score at a later stage.